alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ Generates appropriate prompts with language-specific templates
 - ✅ Handles multiple languages with fallback support
 - ✅ **NEW: Naming conflicts resolved - PromptManager class vs PromptTemplates config struct**
+- ✅ **NEW: LanguageDetector moved to Core module for cleaner architecture**
+- ✅ **NEW: Language detection integrated into MainProcessor pipeline**
+- ✅ **NEW: LLMProcessor refactored to accept pre-detected language**
+- ✅ **NEW: Enhanced processing statistics with language distribution tracking**

 ---